MartynLLM/ExtremeEvents/README.md

 The drought code implements the algorithms presented in Kuehn et al. in prep.

 All calculations work on daily precipitation values.
 If the input time series is at a sub-daily resolution, it can be aggregated to daily values using createDailyPrecip.r

+Once a daily precipitation time series is available, it can be stretched using stretch_mass_balance.r

+Finally, daily stretch values can be applied to sub-daily using subDailyStretch.r